mheap/nexmo-developer/_documentation/en/messages/overview.md

 - **v0.1**: `https://api.nexmo.com/v0.1/messages`
 - **v1**: `https://api.nexmo.com/v1/messages`

-One of the primary differences between the two versions is that v1 provides a much simpler and flatter structure for the JSON schema used in the request and response data.
-Check the relevant [API specification](/api/messages) for details of the required schema.
+One of the primary differences between the two versions is that v1 provides a much simpler and flatter structure for the JSON structure used in the request and response data.
+Check the relevant [API specification](/api/messages) for details of the required structure.

-> **NOTE:** Most of the code examples in this documentation (other than examples for the Node SDK) use the schema for v1 of the API.
+> **NOTE:** Most of the code examples in this documentation (other than examples for the Node SDK) use the structure for v1 of the API.

-As well as the difference in JSON schema, v1 supports some [additional features](#additional-v1-features).
+As well as the difference in JSON structure, v1 supports some [additional features](#additional-v1-features).

 If you are currently using v0.1 of the API, and are intending to move to v1, check our [Migration Guide](/messages/concepts/migration-guide).